smaht-dac/smaht-portal/docs/source/getting_started.rst

 **Column Deletions**

-A column value within a (non-header) row may be empty, but this only means that the value will be ignored when creating or updating the associated object.
+A column value within a (non-header) data row may be empty, but this only means that the value will be ignored when creating or updating the associated object.
 In order to actually `delete` a property value from an object, a special value - ``*delete*`` - should be used as the the property value.